dbt-labs/docs.getdbt.com/website/blog/2023-01-17-grouping-data-tests.md

 Of course, the information we want out of this data is probably not the cumulative count through some turnstile from some arbitrary start date but rather the station-level entries during a given period.
 So, in our transformations, we would take a lagged difference of the cumulative entries by turnstile and aggregate that up to the station-level.
 Just collating data from 5,000 sensors – what could go wrong, right?

-However, that seemingly trivial lagged-difference transformation makes two key assumptions: the cumulative entries are monotonically increasing _by turnstile_ and every time period observations is present _for every turnstile_.
+However, that seemingly trivial lagged-difference transformation makes two key assumptions: the cumulative entries are <Term id="monotonically-increasing"/> _by turnstile_ and every time period observations is present _for every turnstile_.

 These conditions illustrate the two benefits of grouped checks we mentioned before: monotonicity can only be assessed after grouping by turnstile (there's no reason the cumulative entry count should only go up when comparing observations across different turnstiles), and although the presence of given timestamps _could_ be checked at the dataset level it is substantially more rigorous when checked at the individual sensor level.